 What is the difference between Containers and Virtual Machines?

 Containerization allows developers to create and deploy applications faster and more securely compared to traditional methods.
 Virtual machines, on the other hand, are defined as an abstraction of physical hardware turning one server into many servers.
-While these are two different platforms, both Container and Virtual machines can work together to provide a great deal of flexibility in deploying and managing apps.
+While these are two different platforms, both Container and Virtual machines can work together to provide a great deal of flexibility in windows program development.
 The team will also answer various queries from their webinar attendees during the entire course of this 2-hour-long TCoffee and Code Session.